Settings and profiles for your private GPT

 The configuration of your private GPT server is done thanks to settings files (more precisely settings.yaml).
 These text files are written using the YAML syntax.

-While privateGPT is distributing safe and universal configuration files, you might want to quickly customize your privateGPT, and this can be done using the settings files.
+While PrivateGPT is distributing safe and universal configuration files, you might want to quickly customize your PrivateGPT, and this can be done using the settings files.

 This project is defining the concept of profiles (or configuration profiles).
 This mechanism, using your environment variables, is giving you the ability to easily switch between configuration you’ve made.